mentalclear/100-days-of-code/r1-log.md

 Day 87.
 Completed the theoretical part of the Scientific Computing with Python path at FreeCodeCamp.
 Python for Everybody is completed.
 Starting Arithmetic Formatter project there.

 ### R1D88
+Day 88.
+Today worked on Arithmetic Formatter project from the Scientific Computing with Python path at FreeCodeCamp.
+Have not completed it yet.
+Will require some more time.
+Seems like my approach was incorrect completely :) It happens :)

 ### R1D89

+### R1D90